Malta citizenship by merit: details explained

 • Do I need to live in Malta permanently to get citizenship?

-Malta citizenship by merit does not require permanent relocation, but applicants must demonstrate significant physical presence and genuine ties to Malta before naturalisation.
+Applicants for Malta citizenship by merit must demonstrate significant physical presence and genuine ties to Malta before naturalisation.
 An application may be submitted no earlier than eight months after obtaining residence.

 • Is dual citizenship allowed with Malta?